-For open-access journal publishers, figuring out a sustainable, long-term journal website hosting and design solution can be daunting.
-From search engine optimization to indexing standards — there’s a lot more that goes into building and maintaining journal websites than meets the eye.
-Whether you’re starting a new journal or looking to overhaul one or more outdated journal websites, if you don’t have a dedicated IT team, it can be difficult to know where to begin and how to control costs.
+For Open Access (OA) journal publishers, finding a sustainable, long-term hosting solution can be daunting.
+From website design to search engine optimization to archiving and indexing integrations — there’s a lot more that goes into journal publishing than meets the eye.
+Whether you’re starting a new OA journal or looking to move 1+ existing titles to a more modern and intuitive publishing platform, you’re likely wondering where to begin and how to control costs.

-At Scholastica, we know that open access journal teams have limited time and budgets for online publishing — that’s why we’ve made it easy and affordable to host modern journals and integrate with discovery services via our end-to-end OA Journal Publishing Platform.
-Using Scholastica, publishing teams can create beautiful journal websites with rich article-level metadata, ready-to-go archiving and indexing integrations, and built-in publishing analytics without needing advanced technical knowledge or a web developer.
+At Scholastica, we know OA journal teams often have limited online publishing resources — that’s why we’ve made it easy and affordable to host modern journals and integrate with discovery services via our end-to-end OA Journal Publishing Platform.
+Using Scholastica, publishing teams can create beautiful journal websites with rich article-level metadata, ready-to-go archiving and indexing integrations, and built-in publishing analytics without needing advanced technical knowledge, a web developer, or an IT team.
 We take care of all website updates and improvements, so journals can focus on publishing high-quality articles, not technical hassles.

-How does Scholastica’s open access publishing platform work?
+How does Scholastica’s OA publishing platform work?
 Let’s take a look behind the scenes.

-With Scholastica’s open access publishing platform, setting up one or more journal websites is fast and easy.
-Each journal you create will start with Scholastica’s website template that we designed specifically for academic journals.
-Your publishing team can update the template to reflect your publication branding and easily add content using a simple editor tool — no need to pay a web developer for design work or to spend hours trying to build a website yourself.
+With Scholastica’s OA publishing platform, you can set up journal websites quickly and easily via a customizable website template designed specifically for academic journals.
+Your publishing team can update Scholastica’s website template to reflect your publication branding and add content to it using our easy editor tool.
+So there’s no need to pay a web developer for design work or to spend hours trying to build a website yourself.
 And with free training and unlimited customer support, we’re here to help you along the way!

-Select your website header, easily upload your journal cover image or logo, and adjust the website color scheme to make it your own.
-From there, you can add text to the website template pages by simply clicking into the area you want to edit and typing.
-As you add content to your journal website, you can help readers find articles in particular topic areas faster by grouping your articles into custom sections as you add content to your website.
+Select your website header, upload your journal cover image or logo, and adjust the website color scheme to make it your own.
+From there, you can add text to the website template pages by simply clicking into the areas you want to edit and typing.
+To help readers find relevant content faster, you can also group your articles into custom sections as you add content to your website.
 For example, you might have article sections for “original research” and “book reviews.”
 You’ll also get to select an image to accompany each article you publish to make your journal website more visually engaging, with access to a free image database.
-Scholastica’s journal website template is designed to showcase articles and give readers the best possible user experience with an intuitive navigation.

 Scholastica’s journal website template also features: